Wisdom tooth Other area

 Overview

-SOMI is an integrated research platform focusing on studies on the oral microbiome, oral biofilms and salivary biomarkers in clinical cohorts to effectively untangle the increasingly complex oral-systemic associations using advanced technologies such as genomics, proteomics and metabolomics.
+SOMI is an integrated research platform focusing on studies exploring the oral microbiome, oral biofilms, genetics and salivary biomarkers to understand the burden of oral diseases and to untangle the increasingly complex oral-systemic associations.

 SOMI aims to:

-1. Explore the healthy and disease-perturbed oral microbiome associated with oral and systemic diseases
+2. Explore the healthy and dysbiotic oral microbiome associated with oral and systemic diseases

-2. Develop novel therapeutics that modulate the disease-perturbed microbiome towards health
+3. Develop novel therapeutics that modulate the oral and systemic conditions towards health

-3. Develop point-of-care diagnostics for oral and systemic diseases using oral microbial and salivary biomarkers
+4. Develop point-of-care diagnostics for oral and systemic diseases

 SOMI.png